 Learn everything you need to know to start using layer effects and layer styles in Photoshop CC 2020, including a look at CC 2020's new layer style presets, gradients, patterns and more!

-This tutorial is exclusively for Photoshop CC 2020.
-So before you begin, you'll want to make sure that your copy of Photoshop CC is up to date.
+This tutorial is exclusively for Photoshop 2020 and newer.
+So before you begin, you'll want to make sure that your copy of Photoshop is up to date.

 We've got a lot to cover, so let's get started!